adlerlang/trying_out_my_scala/README.md

 * Use of functional programming concepts
 * Use of recognizable best practices and patterns
 * Submission of a working solution with basic usage instructions

-* Secondary evaluation criteria include the usage and evident knowledge of the tools, utilities, frameworks, and methodologies specified in the job description.
+Secondary evaluation criteria include the usage and evident knowledge of the tools, utilities, frameworks, and methodologies specified in the job description.

 We value creativity and initiative to learn new technology; however, be advised that candidates that focus solely on the primary criteria will be more successful than candidates that focus instead on intricate interface or usage of a breadth of technologies.

+If you do not have professional Scala experience, we will take that into consideration during our assessment.